innovaphone/externalweb_csharp/README.md

 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is completely free to use, modify, and distribute.